When you see this icon, it means the address should be reviewed before shipping.

 The address was not entered in a standardized format.

-3. Address is valid but ambiguous because multiple addresses are found that share the same 5-digit ZIP.
-In this case, manually validating the address will provide a valid address, but it is uncertain to which address the package will be delivered.
+The address is valid but ambiguous because multiple addresses are found that share the same 5-digit ZIP.
+It is uncertain which address will receive delivery.

 How can I manually validate or override an incorrect validation?